TurakhiaLab/metaWEPP/README.md

 META-WEPP has the following arguments:

 1. `KRAKEN_DB` - Name of the Kraken database.
-2. `SIMULATION_TOOL` - Input `"MESS"` to simulate reads with MeSS, or leave it blank, `""`, to provide your own reads.
+2. `SIMULATION_TOOL` - Input `"MESS"` to simulate reads with MeSS, or don't include the command in the command-line argument to provide your own reads.
 3. `COVERAGE` - MESS's genomic coverage - Learn more about MESS's coverage calculation [here](https://metagenlab.github.io/MeSS/guide/simulate/coverage/).
 4. `METAGENOMIC_REF` - Reference mixed fasta file if simulating with MeSS.
 5. `CLADE_IDX` - Clade index for inferring lineages from MAT: Generally '1' for SARS-CoV-2 MAT and '0' for other MATs.